 Counseling Degrees and Programs in Virginia

-Virginia offers prospective counseling students a wide range of college and university programs across the major counseling categories: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
+Virginia offers prospective counseling students a wide range of college and university programs across the major counseling categories: mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
 To start a counseling career in Virginia, one of your first steps will likely be choosing a school, as almost all professional counseling careers require a degree.
-Additionally, all schools in Virginia that offer counseling degrees offer them at the master’s and doctoral levels because most types of counseling licensure require a graduate degree.
+Additionally, many schools in Virginia that offer counseling degrees offer them at the master’s and doctoral levels because most types of counseling licensure require a graduate degree.
 There are also several institutions in Virginia that offer counseling degrees in an online or hybrid format.
-This type of degree provides students with greater flexibility to study at their own pace and complete coursework from the comfort of their own home.
+This type of degree provides students with greater flexibility to study at their own pace and complete coursework from the comfort of their own homes.

-- There are 15 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Virginia.1,2
+- There are 22 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Virginia.1,2

-- Of the counseling schools in Virginia, 0 offer an associate’s degree, 0 offer a bachelor’s degree, 0 offer a certificate, and 15 offer a master’s or advanced degree.1,2
+- Of the counseling schools in Virginia, 0 offer an associate degree, 0 offer a bachelor’s degree, 5 offer a certificate, and 18 offer a master’s or advanced degree.1,2

 - 4 schools offer a degree in marriage and family therapy.1,2

 - 1 school offers a degree in vocational rehabilitation counseling.1,2